aldabraFinance/aldabra-docs/docs/our-protocols/pool.md

 The simple idea is the Stable pool will reserve 20% of each underlying stablecoin to provide liquidity and autonomously deposit 80% to decentralized lending protocols.

-For each underlying stablecoin in the Stable pool, it has max and min reserve ratios.
-These are set to 30% and 10%.

 **Dynamic stablecoin reserve (DSR) algorithm will perform to rebalance when:**

-- The stablecoin reserve is more than 30% or less than 10%
+- The reserve is more than 30% of total balance; or
+- There is insufficient reserve for withdraw; or
-- Auto-rebalance every 6 hours
+- Every 6 hours
 ***

 **Deposit your USD stablecoins into the Stable pool to mint new STAL :** `Coming soon`